Labelling

 Labelling in the US

-The U.S. government has published its rules for mandatory disclosure of some “bioengineered” foods.
-Canadian public interest and environmental groups are expressing concerns about inadequate and confusing new US government rules to label some genetically modified (GM, genetically engineered) foods, and are calling on the federal government to reject this new US example and adopt full, transparent mandatory labelling instead.
+December 21, 2018 – Press Release: Groups Urge Canada to Reject New U.S. Example of GM Food Labelling Canadian public interest and environmental groups are expressing concerns about inadequate and confusing new US government rules to label some genetically modified (GM, genetically engineered) foods, and are calling on the federal government to reject this new US example and adopt full, transparent mandatory labelling instead.

-The law sets a bad precedent for transparency and consumer choice.
 The U.S. “disclosure” standard has many critical gaps and problems and should not be used as a model for labelling in Canada.
-The new U.S. standard:
+The U.S. standard:

 - Uses the unfamiliar and poorly defined term “bioengineered” instead of the commonly used and understood term “genetically modified” (“GM”) or “genetically engineered” (“GE”);